-The Gauntlet (formally known as 11 High street) is situated on a typical medieval styled burgage plot.
+The Gauntlet address for the front entrance is 11 High Street situated in the heart of the Town within a typical medieval styled burgage plot.
 The evidence provided from two extensive archaeological desk and field studies were commissioned by the owner at his own expense prior to development show continued occupation from the time of the Normans to the modern day. ( referenced in the Book The Treasures Beneath our Feet)

 The artefacts from the excavations were recorded, logged and subsequently donated to the Somerset Museum in Taunton where they are currently stored and displayed.
 Coins were also found by metal detectorists , these were photographed and displayed within the book above.